RoXwiz/Simple-Calculator-in-JSPServlet/README.md

 8. Deploy the web application to a web server (e.g., Apache Tomcat).

 9. Share the URL of the calculator with users.

-## Project Enhancements (Optional)

-1. Add support for more advanced operations like square root, exponentiation, and trigonometric functions.

-2. Implement history or memory functions to store previous calculations.

-3. Add a clear button to reset the calculator.

-4. Improve the user interface by adding more styling and responsiveness.

-By completing this project, you will gain hands-on experience with JSP and Servlets and have a functional web-based calculator that you can use and showcase to others.